mytechnotalent/pico-micropython-debug-template/README.md

 # Pico MicroPython Debug Template
-A pico-debug-template where you can freeze your MicroPython files into C firmware and reverse engineer the binary with OpenOCD and GDB.
+A Raspberry Pi Pico RP2040 debug template repo with step-by-step instructions on how to freeze your MicroPython files into C firmware and reverse engineer the binary with OpenOCD and GDB.

 <br>